-The Lease Area is also heavily transited by commercial fishing vessels.
-Automatic Identification System (AIS) data, although not used by all vessels, provides some indication of transit activity within the within the Lease Area.
-The Atlantic City, New Jersey clam dredge vessels will transit in generally east/west direction in order to reach offshore fishing grounds and return to port.
-Scallop vessels and trawl vessels are generally traveling in north/south directions when from Cape May, New Jersey and ports south or from Barnegat Light, New Jersey and ports north.
+The Lease Area is not heavily transited by commercial fishing vessels.
+Automatic Identification System (AIS) data, although not used by all vessels, provides some indication of transit activity within the Lease Area, which is primarily Atlantic City SCOQ transiting in a generally ENE/WSW direction and scallop vessels from Barnegat Light and Point Pleasant transiting in a SE/NW direction to what used to be the MidAtlantic Scallop Rotational Area.